 Downtown LA: Fashion

 Downtown LA is a thriving hub for creativity and innovation in Los Angeles.
-A former industrial area in the city, Downtown LA’s old warehouses are now home to a variety of art galleries and murals, design warehouse and co-opts, and new upscale development.
-Downtown LA is a well-known fashion distract and it currently houses over 5,000 companies that operate in and around fashion and design.
+A former industrial area in the city, Downtown LA’s old warehouses are now home to a variety of art galleries and murals, design warehouses and co-opts, and new upscale development.
+Downtown LA is a well-known fashion district and it currently houses over 5,000 companies that operate in and around fashion and design.
 The Fashion District also employs tens of thousands of LA residents.

 The Garment District

 During the turn of the 20th century, many people from around the world began to flock to LA in search of opportunity.
-The Downtown area was filled with warehouses and was known as the Garment Distract.
+The Downtown area was filled with warehouses and was known as the Garment District.
 Many shops specializing in the design and creation of menswear and womenswear began to call the district home.